The Lasting Power (and Emotion) of Aerosmith’s ‘Sweet Emotion’

-The euphoria of the coming weekend is summed up pretty well by the slinky groove and driving chorus of ‘Sweet Emotion,’ the 1975 single that helped Aerosmith break through to the Top 40 while kicking off a string of hit songs and albums that’s continued, more or less unbroken, to the present day.
-With a percussive vocal melody that opens up into a soaring chorus, booty-shaking guitar work from Joe Perry and Brad Whitford and a distinctive bass line from Tom Hamilton, it’s been one of the band's signature songs since it was released.
-It's also one of those cuts that sounds better the louder it gets, especially on Friday.
+With a percussive vocal melody that opens up into a soaring chorus, booty-shaking guitar work from Joe Perry and Brad Whitford and a distinctive bass line from Tom Hamilton, this quickly became one of the band's signature songs after being released on May 19, 1975.
+It's also one of those cuts that sounds better the louder it gets.

 Given how comfortably 'Sweet Emotion' rests on the groove, it's fitting that Hamilton's bass riff started the whole song.
 Producer Jack Douglas recognized the need for more material toward the end of recording sessions for Toys in the Attic, and "Sweet Emotion" began coming together when he asked Aerosmith if they had any extra songs.